 - Board resolution from the board of directors

-- Detailed and audited statement of accounts of the company is required.
+- A detailed and audited statement of accounts of the company is required.

 - Copy of latest income tax return

-- An undertaking is require mentioning the proposed directors shall comply with the requirements of Indian Stamp Act, 1899
+- An undertaking is required mentioning the proposed directors shall comply with the requirements of the Indian Stamp Act, 1899

-- Company required to draft the Memorandum of Association (MOA) and Articles of Association (AOA) and file them in e-form INC-32/ INC-33/ INC-34 i.e. final incorporation forms along with URC-1.
+- The company is required to draft the Memorandum of Association (MOA) and Articles of Association (AOA) and file them in e-form INC-32/ INC-33/ INC-34 i.e. final incorporation forms along with URC-1.

-- Following are the pints that need to keep in mind while filing the form –
+- The following are the points that need to keep in mind while filing the form –

 - Professional declaration stating that he has verified all the documents from original records.